Dual Enrollment Assessment Tool

 The college shares data with partners to assess outcomes and enact improvements.

-Dual Enrollment Assessment Tool Inquiry Guide
+Dual Enrollment Assessment Inquiry Guide

-Dual Enrollment Assessment Tool Inquiry Questions
+Dual Enrollment Assessment Inquiry Questions

 Where are your dual enrollment assessment results strongest and weakest?

-4. In providing high-quality dual enrollment instruction that builds students’ competence and confidence?
+4. In providing high-quality dual enrollment instruction that builds students’ competence and confidence

 5. In organizing dual enrollment teams and developing relationships between partners to maximize dual enrollment potential?